liordeutsch/liordeutsch.github.io/_posts/2021-11-20-about-energy-based-models.md

 ---
 layout: post
 comments: true
-title:  "About Energy Based Models"
+title:  "About Energy-Based Models"
-excerpt: "I present the formulation of deep energy based models."
+excerpt: "I present the formulation of deep energy-based models."
 date:   2021-11-20 08:00:00
 mathjax: true
 ---

-This is a summary of the formulation of deep energy based models (EBMs).
+This is a summary of the formulation of deep energy-based models (EBMs).
 The emphasis is on the formulation, and not on specific examples of implementations/applications.
 This is not an exhaustive overview of all types of EBMs.

 This review assumes basic knowledge of probability theory, as well as basic knowledge of the following concepts: Maximum likelihood, neural networks (NNs), stochastic gradient descent (SGD), bias of an estimator.
 The review mentions the following terms as well, but prior knowledge of them is not essential:  Langevin MCMC.